-Mason SFDEJ Flex Connectors; The result of an evolution leading to, arguably, the best Elastomeric Flex Connector for piping in the HVAC market;
+We are proud to carry Mason Elastomeric Flex Connectors.
+The result of an evolution leading to the best Elastomeric Flex Connector for piping in the HVAC market.

-Regardless how well one has vibration isolated a piece of Electrical or Mechanical equipment, it all goes for naught if one has not also addressed the secondary paths, specifically the electrical, gas and mechanical connections to that equipment.
-Of the 3 typical connections, the piping connections are by far the most significant in terms of allowing equipment vibration to bypass the primary equipment vibration isolation and transmit that acoustical energy to the structure.
+Regardless of how well one has vibration isolated a piece of electrical or mechanical equipment, it all goes for naught if one has not also addressed the secondary paths.
+Specifically the electrical, gas and mechanical connections to that equipment.
+Of these 3 connections, the piping connections are by far the most significant.

-Elastomeric flexible connectors (a.k.a. neoprene or rubber flex connectors) have been available for over a century.
-Like braided metal connectors, which were developed for reciprocating equipment to relieve stresses and alignment issues at the interface between piping and engines and compressors, Elastomeric Connectors were developed for similar reasons for the HVAC industry where forces and movements occur, both transverse and axially at the pipe/equipment connection points.
-Braided steel connectors are not very flexible in the longitudinal plane and should not be used in HVAC piping systems unless some critical design parameters have been addressed (see Section on Metal Flex Connectors and Expansion Compensators – Braided Flexible Hose/Connectors).
+Elastomeric flexible connectors have been available for over a century.
+Like braided metal connectors, which were developed for reciprocating equipment to relieve stresses and alignment issues at the interface between piping and engines and compressors, Elastomeric Connectors were developed for similar reasons for the HVAC industry.
+Braided steel connectors are not flexible enough to be used in HVAC piping systems.

 About 50 years ago, Mason recognized the critical importance of having effective piping isolators working in concert with their equipment isolation systems.
 So, they approached elastomeric connector manufacturers to see if they would be interested.
 Specifically in developing and manufacturing connectors to deal with vibration in piping.
 However, none of the manufacturers were interested.